GuilhermePiorno/binFileReader/README.md

-~~- Consider a mode that corresponds with the decoding being used. e.g.: If decoding looks like this: int/float/char/int. ~~ ~~Byte grouping could switch to 4bytes/4bytes/1byte/4bytes and 13 bytes per line. ~~ Done this for bytes per line, to do this for grouping would probably require a rewrite of the main "hexdump" function.
+~~- Consider a mode that corresponds with the decoding being used. e.g.: If decoding looks like this: int/float/char/int. ~~ ~~Byte grouping could switch to 4bytes/4bytes/1byte/4bytes and 13 bytes per line. ~~

 -Fix issue that causes spacing and table border displaying incorrectly.